maazh10/scholarly/README.md

 - SendGrid for email confirmations.
 (1)
 - ThreeJS for landing page background.
 (2)
 - Stripe for payment integration.
 (2)
-- PushAPI for push notifications.
-(3)
+- Twiio for SMS communication for 2FA.
+(1)
+- PeerJS for possible video chat integration.
+(1)
 - Univos data visulization for progress tracking with content (1)

 # (optional) What complexity points will be attempted as bonus for the challenge factor

 - mozilla/pdf.js for natively viewing PDFs on the webpage.
 (2)
 - OpenAI possibly for search queries.
 (1)
-- Twiio for SMS communication for 2FA.
-(1)
+- PushAPI for push notifications.
+(3)

 # What you aim to complete for the alpha version, beta version, and final version